MarkBorcherding/AgentBdd/readme.md

 This should probably move outside of the AgentBDD project, but they are closely related in my mind, and both are so tiny, I'll keep them together for now.

+## To Do

+This is still very rough and isn't working at all.
+The following still needs to be started.

+1. Format the messages for success and failures.
+Follow the autotest message formats.
+1. Create success and failure notification types with appropriate icons.
+1. Make sure the failure appears after the first failure.
+1. Allow the user to create custom message and use custom icons
+1. See if this can run from something besides the GUI (e.g. build scripts or R# runner)